This cool interactive map shows you the most-assigned college texts, from Marx to ‘Frankenstein’

 That title is No. 5 on the list, which Columbia University created from over six million syllabi.
 Sitting at the top spot is Strunk and White’s The Elements of Style, while the top 10 also contains Mary Shelley’s Frankenstein, Leviathan by Hobbes, and Marx’s Communist Manifesto, the last of which is included exclusively for indoctrination purposes, not to relay the concept of social stratification in a historical context.
 As Open Culture points out, “The most-taught books tend to fall into either philosophy, literature, textbook, or guidebook, but the overall range in this list of 165,000 texts encompasses the entire scope of academia around the globe.”

 Although Columbia began the project in 2016, it has since added more syllabi to its original one million.
-To make the list easier to digest, the creators have now converted the info from it into a color-coded interactive visualization, called Co-Assignment Galaxy.
+To make the list easier to digest, the creators have now converted the info from it into a color-coded interactive visualization, called the Co-Assignment Galaxy.

-Just move your cursor over any of the dots to see the number of syllabi that have assigned the text it matches up with.
+In that visualization, you can move your cursor over any of the dots to see the number of syllabi that have assigned the text it matches up with.
 It may not be the thing that finally convinces you the kids are alright, but it should assuage any doubts that they’re no longer being forced to read Machiavelli.

 via Open Culture